-- 1. The total catch of Champsocephalus gunnari in the 2000/01 season shall be limited to 6 760 tonnes in Statistical Subarea 48.3. - 2.
-The fishery for Champsocephalus gunnari in Statistical Subarea 48.3 shall close if the by-catch of any of the species listed in Conservation Measure 95/XIV reaches its by-catch limit or if the total catch of Champsocephalus gunnari reaches 6 760 tonnes, whichever is sooner. - 3.
+- 6. The by-catch in this fishery shall be regulated as set out in Conservation Measure 95/XIV.
 If, in the course of the directed fishery for Champsocephalus gunnari, the by-catch in any one haul of any of the species named in Conservation Measure 95/XIV - is greater than 100 kg and exceeds 5% of the total catch of all fish by weight, or - is equal to or greater than 2 tonnes, then the fishing vessel shall move to another location at least 5 n miles distant1.
 The fishing vessel shall not return to any point within 5 n miles of the location where the by-catch of species named in Conservation Measure 95/XIV exceeded 5% for a period of at least five days2.
 The location where the by-catch exceeded 5% is defined as the path followed by the fishing vessel from the point at which the fishing gear was first deployed from the fishing vessel to the point at which the fishing gear was retrieved by the fishing vessel.